 A tucked-away village that feels timeless, with low-key walking rooted in rural Norfolk charm.

 Great Massingham lies in west Norfolk amid chalky countryside and ancient woodland.
-With its rows of flint cottages, tranquil duck ponds, and the welcoming Dabbling Duck pub and inn, it’s a perfect base for relaxed walking holidays and outdoor adventures.
-Paths meander around Scotman’s Pit, and footways lead to Great Massingham Fen, where meadows, wet grassland, and wooded edges create a haven for wildlife.
-From June to August, the surrounding farmland bursts into red poppy bloom, transforming the landscape into a photographer’s dream.
+With its rows of flint cottages, tranquil duck ponds, and the much-loved Dabbling Duck pub and inn, it’s a rewarding base for relaxed walking holidays and nature-rich outdoor adventures.
+Paths meander around Scotman’s Pit, while quiet footways lead into Great Massingham Fen, where wet meadows, reedbeds, and wooded edges create a haven for wildlife.
+From early summer through to August, surrounding fields often bloom with vivid red poppies, adding seasonal colour to every walk.